primer/css/docs/components/button.md

 ## Button groups

-Have a hankering for a series of buttons that are attached to one another?
-Wrap them in a `.ButtonGroup` and the buttons will be rounded and spaced automatically.
+Group buttons by wrapping them in a `.ButtonGroup`.

 {% example html %}
 <div class="ButtonGroup">